michealpetersona/Shop/README.md

 Demo live here: https://shop-michealpetersona.vercel.app/

 #### DEMO Password: [Your organization's name no spaces]
-If password does not work at first please try refreshing page

 This project highlights the implementation of a typeahead search and mutli-option select using the spoonucular API.
 The typeahead uses a suggestion API to search and a details API to display data about the selected option.